chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 1 runs, 6 assertions, 0 failures, 0 errors, 0 skips
 {% endcodeblock %}

-## Always Read the Fine Print
+## Limitations, Conditions, and Other Fine Print

+WebMock is a polished tool that solves a very narrow class of problems, but to use it effectively, you need to remain conscious of your objectives.
+Specifically, you have zero control over the availability and responses delivered from the external service, so you cannot verify the behavior of your application as a whole.
+Your request stubs represent a set of assumptions you've made about the way the API works.
+These assumptions already exist in your code, but you're now effectively copying them into your tests as well.
+When the API changes or disappears, it's the responsibility of the developer to update those assumptions accordingly.

-WebMock is a polished tool that solves a very specific problem, but you need to understand the downsides.
-As I'm writing this, it's just a few days until election day, and I expect that the FiveThirtyEight API this code uses will disappear shortly thereafter.
-But my tests won't know that, and so I'll be in the confusing position of having green tests and a broken application.
-It's the same problem that affects other types of test doubles.
-By using them, you're copying the assumptions your code makes about a service beyond your control to your tests and isolating your tests from the real thing.
+The FiveThirtyEight Tracker example makes this point perfectly.
+As I'm writing this, it's just a few days until election day, and I can reasonably expect that the API this code uses will disappear shortly thereafter.
+My tests won't know that though, so if I'm not careful, I could find myself in the confusing position of having green tests and a broken application.